Are you trying to figure out where to stay in New York City?

 You can access most places via subway, but the first step in deciding where to stay in New York City is understanding the general layout of Manhattan.

 Best NYC neighborhood for families: The Upper West Side

-Bordering Central Park to the west, the Upper West Side is one of the calmest neighborhoods in NYC.
-Peppered with gorgeous brownstones, numerous parks, playgrounds, restaurants and stores, this is a great spot to stay in NYC with kids in tow.
+Bordering Central Park to the west, the Upper West Side is one of the best places to stay in New York City with kids in tow.

 Best hotels in the Upper West Side

 Most charming NYC neighborhood: The West Village

 The West Village is my favorite neighborhood in New York City, hands down.
 Between the impeccable brownstones, the lively tree-lined streets and the charming cafes on practically every corner, this is easily one of the best NYC neighborhoods to stay in, especially for first time visitors.

 The neighborhood doesn’t fall into the clean grid pattern most other NYC neighborhoods do, but that only adds to the charm.
 Trust me, it’s one of the best places to stay in New York City — each street is charming and demands exploration.

 This NYC neighborhood attracts young folks, artists and musicians.
 Since two universities are located in the Village there’s always a lively buzz.
 And speaking of college students, Washington Square Park has been the sight of major American protests and rallies.